Ssscotttt/origami/README.md

   <img src="images/Bear_real.jpg" width="45%" alt="bear in the zoo">
 </p>

 This origami bear was inspired by a photograph I took during a zoo visit.
 Quentin Trollip originally crafted the design, and I created this piece as a tribute to capture the likeness of the real bear, as seen on the right.
-The resemblance is striking, don't you think?

 ## Unicorn, designed by Kyohei Katsuta